jflude/lancaster/README.md

 queue must be either zero, or a non-zero power of two.

-WRITER will create a storage with a change queue of the given size, then update slots with ascending values at a speed determined by DELAY (the number of microseconds to pause after each write, which can be zero).
+WRITER will create a storage with a change queue of the given size, then update sequential slots with ascending values at a speed determined by DELAY (the number of microseconds to pause after each write, which can be zero).
+If the -r option is specified, slots will be chosen for update at random, instead of sequentially.

 READER outputs a hexadecimal digit every fifth of a second to indicate the integrity of the read data - its value is the bitwise OR-ing of the following